 Optimal Birth Recovery treat all clients as ‘infectious’, i.e. you are not obliged to disclose to us any communicable diseases and we adhere strictly to our Standard Operating Procedures, which incorporates sanitising and hygiene protocols and procedures.
 All Optimal Birth Recovery placenta encapsulation specialists are professional healthcare clinicians, hold Australian Food Safety and Handling certificates and have been certified in the handling and safety aspects of blood-borne pathogens.
 You may be secure in the knowledge that Optimal Birth Recovery placenta encapsulation specialists adhere to procedure on every occasion and with every client.

-In what circumstances should prepared placenta items not be utilised?
+In what circumstances should encapsulated placenta not be used?

-Breastfeeding mothers who are experiencing blocked mammary ducts, mastitis or any other adverse reactions should discontinue use immediately and contact their preparation specialist.
+Breastfeeding mothers who are experiencing blocked mammary ducts, mastitis or any other adverse reactions should discontinue use immediately and contact their placenta encapsulation provider.